-- Start bike on stand - First 5 minute period, operate the bike on the stand with a combination of idle and high RPM operation. (avoid prolonged high RPM but spin the rear wheel good at least once or twice per minute) - Allow bike to cool - Ride for 15 minutes maximum (avoid prolonged high RPM operation and avoid abusing the clutch with throttle blipping. - Allow bike to cool and inspect bike for loose fasteners. - Avoid prolonged operation at Wide Open Throttle for the next half hour. - After 1 hour of operation - Check for loose bolts and nuts. - Clean the carburetor bowl. - Change the transmission / clutch lubricant. - After 8 hours of operation - Change the fork oil. - Have a Certified Cobra Mechanic or suspension specialist change the shock oil. - Your bike is now ready for the highest level of competition!
+- Start bike on stand

+- First 5 minute period, operate the bike on the stand with a combination of idle and high RPM operation. (avoid prolonged high RPM but spin the rear wheel good at least once or twice per minute)

+- Allow bike to cool

+- Ride for 15 minutes maximum (avoid prolonged high RPM operation and avoid abusing the clutch with throttle blipping.

+- Allow bike to cool and inspect bike for loose fasteners.

+- Avoid prolonged operation at Wide Open Throttle for the next half hour.

+- After 1 hour of operation

+- o Check for loose bolts and nuts.

+- o Clean the carburetor bowl.

+- Change the transmission / clutch lubricant.

+- Check CFD torque and adjust as necessary

+- After 8 hours of operation

+- Change the fork oil.

+- Have a Certified Cobra Mechanic or suspension specialist change the shock oil.

+- Your bike is now ready for the highest level of competition!